Would you like to receive GVMC

 party.

 Need an excuse to take off on a Friday and go riding?
 Here it is!
+Now a one day event.
+Note details and location has changed due to forest fires.

 History Of The Routledge Run